danieldynesius/covid/README.md

 * Collect & Share Data Sources for people to use for their Covid-projects
 <br><br>
 #### In order to fulfill these aims the current project direction is <br>
-* Find Datalinks to Covid Wastewater Data
+* Find more Datalinks to Covid Wastewater Data <span style="color: DarkOrange;">🔨👷🚧⚠️  In Progress</span>
 * Find ways to use social media data <span style="color: DarkOrange;">🔨👷🚧⚠️  In Progress</span>
-* Find ways to pull aggregated google trends search terms data by region
+* Find ways to pull aggregated google trends search terms data by region <span style="color: DarkOrange;">🔨👷🚧⚠️  In Progress</span>
 * Find ways to pull aggregated mobility data per region
 * Forecast covid transmission per region 1-4+ weeks ahead
 <br><br>